AlexFridl/School-Projects/08-Kozmeticki_centar_Spela/README.md

 # How to Run the Project

-Copy the project folder to your web server directory (e.g., htdocs in XAMPP).
+1. Copy the project folder to your web server directory (htdocs in XAMPP).
-Start Apache and MySQL.
+2. Start Apache and MySQL.
-Import the included MySQL database into your server.
+3. Import the included MySQL database into your server.
-Open the project in your browser.
+4. Open the project in your browser.